Albert231/WebProject/README.md

 # WebProject
-# Authors: Albert Linares, Abdoulaye Traore, Adem Kakhadze
+# Authors: Albert Linares, Abdoulaye Traore, Adem Kakhadze, Gali Sabyr

 Date: 02/24/2019
-Members (present): Albert, Abdoulaye, Adem
+Members (present): Albert, Abdoulaye, Adem, Gali
 Time: 2 hours and 23 minutes

   * Brought parts of the code so we could get to coding the